hendesi/AudioMaths-support/README.md

-# AudioMaths-support
+# PilotApps-support
-Hosting a support website for the Audio Maths iOS app
+Support website for the Audio Maths app and the Triangle Test app.